For more information please contact the Deputy Clerk at

 - in conjunction with staff, participate in the preparation of the Municipal accessibility plan and its presentation to Council;

 - in conjunction with staff, participate in the preparation of annual or other accessibility standard reports;

 - in conjunction with Planning & Development staff, review site plans as required.

 The Committee shall have regard to the shared priorities of the Community Strategic Plan, Committee Handbook, and Procedural By-Law.

-The Committee shall be comprised of a minimum of 4 and a maximum of nine (9) volunteer members, the Mayor as an ex-officio member, and up to 2 member of Council, all of who have voting rights.
+The Committee shall be comprised of a minimum of four (4) and a maximum of nine (9) volunteer members, the Mayor as an ex-officio member, and up to two (2) members of Council, all of whom have voting rights.
 A staff person(s) from Corporate Services may also attend meetings as a liaison(s) to the Municipality.
 The majority of members shall be persons with a disability.

 In considering the appointment of members to the Committee, Council shall consider the following: